raidenGitHub/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ### Mute a participant in a group call

-1. Select the **Open participants** button or say "Guides, Open participants."
+1. Select the **Open participants** button or say "Open participants."

 1. Select the tile for the participant that you want to mute.